owera/versa-framework/docs/interactions.rst

 You can also use choices to make fields that only accept certain values.

-The choices can be specified using ``choices`` in a :class:`~versa.SlashOption` which can be a list of choices or a mapping of choices to their values.
+The choices can be specified using ``choices`` in a :class:`~versacord.SlashOption` which can be a list of choices or a mapping of choices to their values.

 .. code-block:: python3

     @bot.slash_command(guild_ids=[TESTING_GUILD_ID])
     async def choose_a_number(
-        interaction: versa.Interaction,
+        interaction: versacord.Interaction,
         number: int = SlashOption(
             name="picker",
             choices={"one": 1, "two": 2, "three": 3},